vdojnov/4D-Documentation/ORDA/ORDA Cheet Sheet.md

 ## The Entity Class
 An entity object is accessed via the **/rest/dataClassName(key)** prefix, where key is the primary key of the entity.

-We can call our [worksInSameCompany()](##The-Entity-Class) fucntion with the URL: **http://127.0.0.1:8044/rest/Schools/worksInSameCompany**
+We can call our [worksInSameCompany()](##The-Entity-Class).
 This example is for an entity with primary key = 7.
 It’s accessed via the http://127.0.0.1:8044/rest/Employees(7)/worksInSameCompany/?$attributes=firstName,lastName URL.

 We apply the worksInSameCompany() function on this entity and filter the returned attributes to get only firstname and lastname (/?$attributes=firstName,lastName).